Kotadiya-Dip/apnaCollage-demo/README.md

 # apnaCollage-demo
-this is new depository for learning git
+this is new depository for learning github